JustinMichel2000/intro-react-intro/README.md

 ## About The Project

 The point of this project was to create a ToDo App learning React using different instructions!
-I also used Vite.js to make it work live.
+I used Vite.js to make it work live.
+I also used CSS to make it more attractive.

 ### Built With